yule93/Momentumjjap/README.md

 replica of the Momentum wepapp

 - this app is coded by ***js*** with *html, css*.
-- momentumjjap will help me to recall the todo-list by watching the screen (ㅎ)
+- momentumjjap will help me to recall the todo-list by watching the screen
 - Also this app has the function that show "What time is it now?"
 - I'm still working on it, so this app is very very low in completeness NOW.